Job Threads, Professions, and Wages Guide

-Can I post a job thread for Cylus if we're currently in Ashan?
+Can I post a job thread for The Hot Cycle if we're currently in The Rebirth Cycle?

-No. You have to put a job thread or placeholder down during the two months assigned to that season.
+No. You have to put a job thread or placeholder down for each of the seasons during the four months assigned to that Cycle

 Does a mage have to be Revealed in order to earn the final wage increase?